 Here's a closer look at all of the best video chat apps.

 The best video chat apps you can download today

 One of the best video chat apps lots of people are turning to these days is Zoom, and for good reason.
 Zoom is popular among professional teams, though it's also become more common for simple video chats because of its extensive feature set and support across all platforms — both as a local and web app on desktops, and as a downloadable app on smartphones.

 Screen sharing, live annotations and encryption all come standard with Zoom, whether you use the free version of the app or decide to pay.
 If you're simply video chatting with one other friend, the free app doesn't lock anything away from you.
 That changes, however, when you decide to invite three or more people into your meeting, at which point you have a 40-minute time limit.
 A $15-per-month Pro tier lifts that restriction so you can have up to 100 people on the same call, while the Business tier raises that cap even higher for enterprise customers.

 It has to be said that a number of Zoom security flaws have been uncovered since the app entered the spotlight during the early days of the pandemic.
 However, Zoom is addressing these, and we still recommend it as safe to use for the vast majority of individuals, so long as you password protect every meeting.
-With the recently-released Zoom 5.0 update, the app now complies with the AES 256-bit GCM encryption standard, and enforces passwords by default for professional and educator license holders, which should go a long way toward curbing Zoom bombing.
+April's Zoom 5.0 update ensured the app now complies with the AES 256-bit GCM encryption standard, and enforces passwords by default for professional and educator license holders.
+More recently the company activated end-to-end encryption to keep your calls more secure, and all of that should go a long way toward curbing Zoom bombing.